0xshikhar/suirealm/README.md

 ## 1. Project Overview

-SuiRealm is a platform that allows gamers to Play, Earn, Organize & Stream Games on the Sui blockchain.
+Suirealm is a gaming ecosystem on Sui that allows gamers to Play, Earn, Organize & Stream Games using our Agentic Engine and tools.
 Our vision is to create an immersive, impartial, and inclusive ecosystem for web3 gamers worldwide.
 The platform enables game developers to manage their communities, livestream gameplay, and offer playable games directly to users through blockchain integration.
-Built with Next.js, Prisma database management, and smart contract functionality, SuiRealm bridges traditional gaming experiences with Web3 capabilities to create a player-centric gaming environment.
+Built with Next.js, Prisma database management, and smart contract functionality, Suirealm bridges traditional gaming experiences with Web3 capabilities to create a player-centric gaming environment.

 ## 2. Market Need